As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Preheat air fryer at 400 F for 2 minutes.
+• Preheat the air fryer at 400˚F for 2 minutes.

-• Depending on the size of the carrots, cut each one in halves, quarters or chunks.
+• Depending on the size of the carrots, cut them into halves, quarters, or chunks.
 You may also leave the carrots whole but it will increase cooking time.

 • Add carrots to a medium-sized bowl and drizzle with olive oil, parsley, thyme, pepper, and garlic powder.
 Stir to coat.